Charley White: Light title bout with Benny Leonard

 On 5 July 1920, White lost to Jewish boxer and exceptional lightweight champion, Benny Leonard, in a ninth round knockout before an audience of 12,000 at Benton Harbor, Michigan.
 The fight was a careful battle of boxing strategy, and White wielded the potential for stronger punching with his left hook.
 Leonard may have won largely due to his faster reaction time, and reflexes against an opponent who was nearly his equal at times.
 He showed better speed and agility, and used footwork to gain advantages in the angle of his attack.
 The hard punching White knocked Leonard out of the ring in the fifth round with his left hook, but failed to follow up.
 Ken Blady wrote that Leonard was helped up by his brother Charley, and did not arise til the count of nine.
 Once again White had his opponent down, but as famed sportswriter of the day Hype Igoe wrote "White is like the artist who can't resist the temptation of stepping back and admiring his incompleted work."
 Leonard recovered and by the ninth, White was down five times, finally landing on the canvas for the count from a right cross from Leonard.
 Leonard had been looking for an opening since the eighth round, and found it after he opened White up with his left jab that led him to deal the final right cross in the ninth.
 For the first time in nearly 150 bouts, an opponent had knocked out White.
 Though he had continued to train, Leonard, the incomparable champion, may have performed better had he not had nearly five months off from prizefighting, living in Hollywood.
 It was one of White's better showings, as he dominated the infighting, and appeared to have thrown more punches, but he fought against an opponent who simply could not be beaten.
 White paid for his hesitation when Leonard KOed him in the 9th round.

 Life after boxing and honors

 After retiring from boxing, White ran a successful gym that catered to wealthy women in Chicago's Loop District.
 He subsequently relocated to Los Angeles, and trained movie actors.
 In his 60s he was believed to have suffered from dementia or alzheimer's, likely from his boxing.
+In March 1956, a jury found White "mentally ill" when his wife asked for his commitment based upon his threats and hallucinations.

 White died on 24 July 1959 near Los Angeles at the California State Hospital, where he had been placed three years earlier.
 His ring record consists of 89 wins (59 KOs), 17 losses, 5 draws, 59 No Decisions (news reports on the No Decisions yield an additional 30 wins, 21 losses, and 8 draws), and 2 No Contests.
 White was named to the Ring Magazine's list of 100 greatest punchers of all time, probably for his noted skill with the left hook.